adunns/adunns.github.io/_posts/2019-03-31-HTB-Curling.md

 ![web credentials](/assets/images/curling5.PNG)

 Theres not much we can do on the blog so let's see if we can get into the Joomla admin.
-To get there its simply:
+The Joomla admin area lives at:

 `10.10.10.150/administrator`.